QP for Owners/Specifiers

 Disciplinary Action Criteria (DAC)

-The Disciplinary Action Criteria was released in January 1998, and is the consensus document that establishes criteria to discipline SSPC certified contractors who violate safety, quality, environmental, and ethical practice standards of performance as is outlined in SSPC's contractor certification programs (QP 1, QP 2 and QP 3).
+The Disciplinary Action Criteria, first released in January 1998, is the consensus document that establishes criteria to discipline SSPC certified contractors who violate safety, quality, environmental, and ethical practice standards of performance as is outlined in SSPC's contractor certification programs (QP 1, QP 2, QP 3, QP 6, QP 8, QP 9, QN 1, and QS 1).

 Once certified, each contractor must work within the rules and standards outlined in the program.
 If the standards are not met, the contractor is subject to the DAC's penalties: warning, probation, suspension, or revocation.